 Leeds Moving Costs: what drives pricing and time

-What affects moving costs in Leeds
+What affects cost planning for moves in Leeds

 Crew size and vehicle sizing: More volume or tighter timelines may require a larger truck or a second vehicle, plus extra crew to keep loading and unloading efficient.